-- 8. Display Board With Two Types Fishing Knots.
-Display board showing steps in tying two kinds of fishing knot used in tying lines or leaders.
+- 8. Display board showing steps in tying two kinds of fishing knots used in tying lines or leaders.
 Use cord instead of fishing line.
 Mount on board suitable for hanging, not to exceed 12" x 12". - 9.
-Notebook Describing Habits and Appearance of 5 Fish Found in Oklahoma: Information on each fish to include photo, drawing or cut-out picture, proper common name, kind of food eaten, distinctive physical characteristics, best ways to catch and other topics of interest to anglers. - 10.
-Display of 5 Member Assembled Lures: together with the materials from which they were assembled, mounted on a board not to exceed 12" x 16".
+Notebook describing habits and appearance of five (5) fish found in Oklahoma.
+Information on each fish to include photo, drawing or cut-out picture, proper common name, kind of food eaten, distinctive physical characteristics, best ways to catch and other topics of interest to anglers. - 10.
+Display of five (5) member assembled lures, together with the materials from which they were assembled, mounted on a board not to exceed 12" x 16".
 Lures may be spinners, jigs, flies, plugs or a combination of these.
 May be entirely homemade or assembled from purchased supplies. - 11.
-Self-Determined Fish Project: Educational report, display or project created by the member.
+Self-Determined Fish Project.
+Educational report, display or project created by the member.
 Topic to deal with fish, fishing, fish farming, aquatic food chains or pollution in Oklahoma waters.
-Displays not to exceed 36" x 48" (width x depth) with sides extended.
-Posters must be 14" x 22".

-- 12. Notebook Describing Habits and Appearance of 10 Fish Found in Oklahoma: Information on each fish to include photo, drawing or cut-out picture, proper common name, kind of food eaten, distinctive physical characteristics, best ways to catch and other topics of interest to anglers. - 13.
-Display of 5 Fishing Flies Tied by the Exhibitor: The material and shape of the exhibit will be exhibitor's choice, but cannot exceed 12" x 12" in size.
+- 12. Notebook describing habits and appearance of ten (10) fish found in Oklahoma.
+Information on each fish to include photo, drawing or cut-out picture, proper common name, kind of food eaten, distinctive physical characteristics, best ways to catch and other topics of interest to anglers. - 13.
+Display of five (5) fishing flies tied by the exhibitor.
+The material and shape of the exhibit will be exhibitor's choice, but cannot exceed 12" x 12" in size.
 Attach report to exhibit to indicate the following about each fly on the board: type of fly, type of fish it is used to catch, habitat conditions it is used in and cost to purchase or make. - 14.
-Display of 5 Fishing Lures: Lures may be any type commonly used in sport fishing.
+Display of five (5) fishing lures.
+Lures may be any type commonly used in sport fishing.
 The material and shape of the exhibit board will be exhibitor's choice, but cannot exceed 12" x 12".
 Attach report to exhibit to indicate the following about each lure on the board: type of lure, type of fish it is used to catch, habitat conditions it is used in and cost to purchase or make. - 15.
-Self-Determined Fish Project: Educational report, display or project created by the member.
+Self-Determined Fish Project.
+Educational report, display or project created by the member.
 Topic to deal with fish, fishing, fish farming, aquatic food chains or pollution in Oklahoma waters.
-Displays not to exceed 36" x 48" (width x depth) with sides extended.
-Posters must be 14" x 22".

-4-H BIRD
+4-H BIRDS